microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 Transforms can be added to routes programmatically by calling the [AddTransforms](xref:Microsoft.Extensions.DependencyInjection.ReverseProxyServiceCollectionExtensions) method.

 `AddTransforms` can be called from `Startup.ConfigureServices` to provide a callback for configuring transforms.
-This callback is invoked each time a route is built or rebuilt and allows the developer to inspect the [ProxyRoute](xref:Yarp.ReverseProxy.Abstractions.ProxyRoute) information and conditionally add transforms for it.
+This callback is invoked each time a route is built or rebuilt and allows the developer to inspect the [RouteConfig](xref:Yarp.ReverseProxy.Abstractions.RouteConfig) information and conditionally add transforms for it.

-The `AddTransforms` callback provides a [TransformBuilderContext](xref:Yarp.ReverseProxy.Abstractions.Config.TransformBuilderContext) where transforms can be added or configured.
+The `AddTransforms` callback provides a [TransformBuilderContext](xref:Yarp.ReverseProxy.Transforms.Builder.TransformBuilderContext) where transforms can be added or configured.
 Most transforms provide `TransformBuilderContext` extension methods to make them easier to add.
 These are extensions documented below with the individual transform descriptions.

 The `TransformBuilderContext` also includes an `IServiceProvider` for access to any needed services.